Everest Base Camp Trek

 After initial acclimatization in Namche, today will be a rest day to help your body adjust to the increasing altitude and changing environment, which is crucial to prevent altitude sickness.

 You’ll spend the day acclimating with a hike to Nangkartsang Peak, where you’ll be treated to awe-inspiring views of Ama Dablam.
-After the hike, you’ll have the opportunity to explore the village or simply relax in the teahouse and rest up for the next day’s trek.
+After the hike, you can explore the village or simply relax in the teahouse and rest for the next trek.

 Altitude: Lobuche (4,910 m)